-The RCM approach is a multi-faceted process that requires time, effort and buy in from corporate, executive stakeholders, your maintenance team and more.
-Because of that, RCM is best utilized to improve efficiency for large scale, capital projects or for critical equipment.
+This approach is a multi-faceted process that requires time, effort, and buy-in from your maintenance team, leadership, and other stakeholders.
+Thus, it is best deployed to improve efficiency for large-scale, capital projects or for critical equipment.

 Failure Reporting and Corrective Action System (FRACAS)

 A failure reporting, analysis, and corrective action system (FRACAS) is a more rapid approach to optimize PMs, and does not require extensive planning and decision-making to assess a PM program.
 FRACAS is a system that establishes a procedure for reporting, classifying, analyzing failures, and planning corrective actions in response to common failures.
 It identifies the root causes and failure analyses to help organizations implement the best solution to prevent or predict the issue from occurring time and time again.

 FRACAS consists of:

 Failure Reporting: Asset or system failures are formally reported through a Defect Report, Failure Report or within a Computerized Maintenance Management System (CMMS).